 Cobblestone Wines was founded by Saul Levine and his wife Anita in 1971 with the purchase of a 75-acre property in the Salinas Valley of Monterey County.
-This vineyard has grown to 50 acres and is planted to Chardonnay – after they initially planting several other varietals which ultimately were not suited to the climate.
-From day one they sold grapes to various wineries and still do so today.
-Cobblestone owns several vineyards; their philosophy is to always plant the best suited varietals to particular terroir.
+This vineyard is on the flatlands west of the 101 freeway; it is planted to Chardonnay – after they initially planting several other varieties which ultimately were not suited to this generally cooler climate.
+Since their first harvest they have sold grapes to various wineries and still do so today.
+Their philosophy is to always plant the best suited varieties to particular terroir.
 Case in point – in the mid 1990’s they wanted to introduce a California grown Cabernet Sauvignon.
-Which region produces high end Cabernet Sauvignon – Napa of course.
+Which region produces high end Cabernet Sauvignon – the Napa Valley of course.

 In 1997 they purchased 25 acres high on the slopes of Atlas Peak (approximately 1500 feet) north east of the town of Napa.
 This is prime hillside Cabernet Sauvignon country but was covered with chapparel and the soils were essentially rock.
 After removing some 50 tons of rock they planted the property to Cabernet Sauvignon that same year.
 This vineyard led to their first commercial release of Cabernet Sauvignon in 2001.
 Recognizing the importance of terroir in winemaking, the winery was named after the rounded ancient river rocks (the cobblestones) found in abundance in the soils of their original Monterey County vineyard.